seb86/woocommerce-subscribe-all-the-things-sync-add-on/README.md

 > Please note: This extension is currently in development.

-The goal of the extension is to allow you to synchronise the subscriptions billing period per subscription scheme.
-Requires [this push request](https://github.com/Prospress/woocommerce-subscriptions/pull/1635) to be applied in order for the extension to work.
+The goal of the extension is to allow you to synchronise the subscriptions billing period per subscription scheme. ~~Requires [this push request](https://github.com/Prospress/woocommerce-subscriptions/pull/1635) to be applied in order for the extension to work.~~ Merged! :smile:

 This works with all supported product types in WooCommerce Subscribe All the Things.